Political globalization: Political Globalization and Nation State

 There is a heated debate over Political Globalization and Nation State.
 The question arises whether or not political globalization signifies the decline of the nation-state.
 Hyper globalists argue that globalization has engulfed today's world in such a way that state boundaries are beginning to lose significance.
 However, skeptics disregard this as naiveté, believing that the nation-state remains the supreme actor in international relations.

+Cyclical theories of globalization

+George Modelski

+George Modelski defines global order as a 'management network centred on a lead unit and contenders for leadership, (pursuing) collective action at the global level'.
+The system is allegedly cyclical.
+Each cycle is about 100 years in duration and a new hegemonic power appears each time: